 ANTIHISTAMINES.
 Benadryl is the most commonly used antihistamine.
 It is given at a dose of 1 mg per pound of body weight, two to three times a day.
+Cats respond well to Chlor-Tripolon at 2 mg two to three times a day.
 It is best to consult your veterinarian before using these medications.
 It often takes fourteen days of using these to see if they are helping.